 - Although a little more than half of a U.S. worker’s payroll tax burden is paid by his employer, the worker ultimately pays this tax through lower take-home pay.

-- The total tax burden faced by average U.S. workers is the 24th highest in the OECD, below the 34-country average of 35.9 percent.
+- The total tax burden faced by average U.S. workers is the 26th highest in the OECD, below the 35-country average of 36 percent.

 - In some countries, over 50 percent of workers’ total tax burden is paid by their employers.

 A significant source of tax revenue for most countries comes from taxes on wage income through individual income taxes and payroll taxes.
 Most industrialized countries have progressive taxes on income, which means higher-income individuals are taxed at higher rates than lower-income individuals.
-However, many countries still place a substantial tax burden on average-income earners.
-While these taxes, especially payroll taxes, pay for major government programs, it is important to know what the cost of these programs is from the perspective of the average worker.
+However, many countries also levy significant payroll taxes to pay for major government programs.
+Combined, these taxes can place a substantial tax burden on the average worker.

-Currently, single workers earning an average wage in the United States with no children face a tax burden of 31.7 percent.
-This is lower than the average across the 34 OECD countries of 35.9 percent.
+Currently, single workers with no children earning an average wage in the United States face a tax burden of 31.7 percent, compared to the 36.0 percent average across the 35 OECD countries.
 The average tax burden on labor in the OECD is higher due mainly to higher payroll taxes.
-In the United States and most other OECD countries, the tax burden on workers with children is lower than it is for single, childless workers with the same pretax income.
+In addition, the tax burden on workers with children is lower than it is for single, childless workers with the same pretax income in the United States and most other OECD countries